 - Hover your cursor over the Macros option, it will show some additional options.

-- Click on Record Macros.
+- Click on the Google Sheets Record Macro Button.
 This will enable macro recording and also show a dialog box.

 - In the Macro dialog box, select the ‘Use absolute references’ option (this option is explained later in this tutorial).